lee-edu/materials/seminar/topics/independent projects/checkin.md

 ## Reflection
 1. What has your team accomplished since the last check-in?
 2. Which goals were not completed since the last check-in?
+3. Are you still aligned with your initial schedule?
-3. What issues prevented you from completing these goals?
+4. What issues prevented you from completing these goals?

 ## Plan
 1. How will your team address the issues that came up?
 2. What are concrete goals for your team to accomplish before the next check-in?
 These goals should be small, achievable, and in priority order.

+## Present (on Friday)
+Each project team will present the following:
+   1. What's been accomplished since the last class check-in
+   2. What the goal is for the next check-in
+   3. Any major issues that have come up